“It sounds like you have some weird entrepreneurial thinking going on.”

 I WENT ALL IN.

-9 months later, I achieved a 3x return on the investment and then tripled my income the following year.
+Nine months later, I achieved a 3X return on the investment and then tripled my income the following year.
+And I paid off the credit card before it started incurring interest.

 I would not have gotten there without the pressure of the investment and the commitment to my non-negotiable success.